Santiagocp-oss/Angular-Heroes/README.md

 # Proyect deployed

-you can see this proyect deployed in: https://bases-herores.netlify.app/
+you can see the deployed project at: https://bases-herores.netlify.app/

 # Bases